 - Amadeus – This was another Netflix find.
-I remembered loving this movie and the story of Mozart and Salieri when I was Sarah’s age, so I talked her into watching it.
+I remembered loving this movie and the story of Mozart and Salieri when I was Ashar’s age, so I talked her into watching it.
 She liked it too, and we had a good time looking up the real story as well.

 Places, projects and odds and ends

 - The presidential race is pretty much a daily topic of large discussion in our house.
-I’m so thrilled that Sarah cares about what’s goin on and is forming her own opinions about who she supports and what she wants to see in the coming four years.
-As it happens, my grad-school class this semester is touching on a lot of related topics, so I try to make sure I talk about those with Sarah too.
+I’m so thrilled that Ashar cares about what’s goin on and is forming her own opinions about who she supports and what she wants to see in the coming four years.
+As it happens, my grad-school class this semester is touching on a lot of related topics, so I try to make sure I talk about those with Ashar too.